 Mud Logging Unit Systems For Determination Of Measured Depth & Drill Rate

-To determine depth and drilling rate, many logging companies use systems, independent of the drilling recorder, which monitors the height of the kelly or the position of the traveling block with reference to the rotary table (RT) or rotary kelly bushing (RKB).
+To determine depth and drilling rate, many logging companies use systems independent of the drilling recorder, which monitors the height of the kelly or the position of the traveling block concerning the rotary table (RT) or rotary kelly bushing (RKB).

-In “standard” mud logging unit equipment, a Bristol recorder is used (a circular, 8-hour chart).
+In “standard” mud logging unit equipment, a Bristol recorder (a circular, 8-hour chart) is used.
 The hydrostatic head acts against a diaphragm, and the pressure changes are mechanically transferred by connecting levers to a pen that records the changes on the circular chart.
-In more advanced mud logging unit equipment, the hydrostatic pressure variations are detected by a differential pressure transducer and the electric signal is sent to the logging unit and recorded on a continuous, linear chart (Figure 2).
+In more advanced mud logging unit equipment, the hydrostatic pressure variations are detected by a differential pressure transducer, and the electric signal is sent to the logging unit and recorded on a continuous, linear chart (Figure 2).

-The charts are calibrated in terms of depth units on one axis and time on the other axis.
-The amount of change in kelly’s position, and the time for that change, are converted into drill rate.
-When the trace on the chart reaches a minimum (prior to the kelly being raised for a connection), it is termed the “kelly down” position.
+The charts are calibrated regarding depth units on one axis and time on the other.
+The amount of change in Kelly’s position and the time for that change are converted into drill rate.
+When the trace on the chart reaches a minimum (before the Kelly is raised for a connection), it is termed the “Kelly down” position.

-By knowing what each successive “kelly down depth” should be (from the pipe tally as new singles are added), it is possible to extrapolate the position of the kelly throughout the drilling of the single and therefore have an accurate depth at all times.
+By knowing what each successive “Kelly down depth” should be (from the pipe tally as new singles are added), it is possible to extrapolate the Kelly’s position throughout the drilling of the single and, therefore, have an accurate depth at all times.

 During drilling, as the depth increases, cuttings samples are prepared for correlation (Figure 3), using the mud pump stroke counters.
 When the end of a mud logging interval (sample interval) is reached, the readings on the pump stroke counters are totaled and entered onto the Data Worksheet in the Sample Finish column opposite the depth and time.
 The lag strokes (the strokes needed to displace the annular volume) are then added to this and entered in the Sample Up column.
 When the pump strokes have advanced to this Sample Up value, the sample for that particular interval will be at the surface, ready to be collected.

-During sharp increases in the drilling rate (drilling breaks) and sharp decreases in the drill rate (reverse drilling breaks), extra cuttings samples should be collected and analyzed for lithology changes.
+During sharp increases in the drilling rate (drilling breaks) and sharp decreases in the drilling rate (reverse drilling breaks), extra cutting samples should be collected and analyzed for lithology changes.
 However, since lithology changes may occur without a change in drilling rate, it cannot be relied upon entirely.
 After the drill cuttings have been examined, the rock type can be noted directly on the chart.